awsdocs/amazon-redshift-developer-guide/doc_source/advisor-recommendations.md

 **Implementation tips**
 + The number of slices in a node depends on the node size of the cluster\.
 For more information about the number of slices in the various node types, see [Clusters and Nodes in Amazon Redshift](https://docs.aws.amazon.com/redshift/latest/mgmt/working-with-clusters.html#rs-about-clusters-and-nodes) in the *Amazon Redshift Cluster Management Guide\.*
 + You can load multiple files by specifying a common prefix, or prefix key, for the set, or by explicitly listing the files in a manifest file\.
-For more information about loading files, see [Splitting your data into multiple files](t_splitting-data-files.md)\.
+For more information about loading files, see [Loading data from compressed and uncompressed files](t_splitting-data-files.md)\.
 + Amazon Redshift doesn't take file size into account when dividing the workload\.
 Split your load data files so that the files are about equal size, between 1 MB and 1 GB after compression\.

 ## Update table statistics<a name="update-table-statistics-recommendation"></a>